terhechte/appventure/guides/keypaths/types/referencewritablekeypath.md

 # ReferenceWritableKeyPath

-In our earlier examples, we always defined `User` `struct` instances.
+In the previous example code, we always defined `User` `struct` instances.
 Which meant that the actual instance we instantiated also had to be mutable (`var`):

 ``` Swift
 var firstUser = User(username: String)